sanket-25/lsplAssignment/README.md

 ## Regards

 Sorry for these many number of commits.
 I just wanted to increase my number of commits.
-Professionally I structure my entire project and commit sensibily with proper commit message format.
+Professionally I structure my entire project and commit sensibily with proper commit message format like in my last few commits.